-To maintain a healthy and safe community during the pandemic, Brown will focus on identifying and preventing further community spread of the virus at the earliest possible stages.
-Routine testing — which tests individuals regardless of symptoms to monitor for the virus’s spread — will be essential for the health of the campus population.
+To maintain a healthy and safe community during the pandemic, Brown has focused on identifying and preventing further community spread of the virus at the earliest possible stages.
+Routine testing — which tests individuals regardless of symptoms to monitor for the virus’s spread — remains essential for the health of the campus population.

-This will allow a better understanding of the initial incidence of novel coronavirus (SARS-CoV-2) in the population and how it changes over the year, as well as identify the proportion of asymptomatic positives and the proportion with potential immunity to the disease over time.
+This is providing a better understanding of the initial incidence of novel coronavirus (SARS-CoV-2) in the population and how it changes over the year, as well as identifying the proportion of asymptomatic positives and the proportion with potential immunity to the disease over time.

-The following reflects the essential elements of Brown’s testing program:
+The following points reflect the essential elements of Brown’s testing program:

-- Testing will be mandatory for all students, faculty and staff who will be on campus regularly.
+- Testing is mandatory for all students, faculty and staff who are on campus regularly.

-All community members subject to mandatory testing will receive an initial baseline test in late August, early September or the point at which they come to campus.
-After the baseline test, individuals will be tested either once or twice per week, depending on the amount of regular contact they are likely to have with other students, faculty and staff (more information on the employee and student testing pages).
+All community members subject to mandatory testing receive an initial baseline test at the point at which they come to campus (at the start of a semester, or in resuming on-campus work, for example).
+After the baseline test, individuals are tested either once or twice per week, depending on the amount of regular contact they have with other students, faculty and staff (more information on the employee and student testing pages).

-- All asymptomatic tests will take place at the Olney-Margolies Athletic Center (OMAC) and at One Davol Square in the Jewelry District.
+- All asymptomatic tests are taking place at the Olney-Margolies Athletic Center (OMAC) and at One Davol Square in the Jewelry District.

-Community members who meet the requirements for routine testing will be asked to perform a self-administered nasal swab — the most reliable, accurate and non-invasive method available currently — and clinical personnel will guide participants as needed from a safe distance.
-Brown will cover all costs.
+Community members who meet the requirements for routine testing are asked to perform a self-administered nasal swab — the most reliable, accurate and non-invasive method available currently — and clinical personnel guide participants as needed from a safe distance.
+Brown continues to cover all costs.
 Full details on testing sites and operating hours are available on the Testing Sites and Hours page.

-- Brown will perform testing of symptomatic students through University Health Services (UHS) using nasopharyngeal swabs.
+- Brown performs testing of symptomatic students through University Health Services (UHS) using nasopharyngeal swabs.

-UHS staff will be equipped with standard clinical personal protective equipment to perform the tests.
-An alternate campus site for testing symptomatic students may be identified in order to avoid congestion at UHS facilities where other students are visiting for other unrelated issues.
+UHS staff are equipped with standard clinical personal protective equipment to perform the tests.
+An alternate campus site for testing symptomatic students has been identified to avoid congestion at UHS facilities where other students are visiting for other unrelated issues.